kubernetes/website/content/en/docs/concepts/storage/projected-volumes.md

 <!-- overview -->

-This document describes the current state of _projected volumes_ in Kubernetes.
+This document describes _projected volumes_ in Kubernetes.
 Familiarity with [volumes](/docs/concepts/storage/volumes/) is suggested.

 <!-- body -->